Khalaj language: Classification

 Ethnologue and ISO formerly listed a Northwestern Iranian language named "Khalaj" with the same population figure as the Turkic language.
 The Khalaj speak their Turkic language and Persian, and the supposed Iranian language of the Khalaj is spurious.

 Geographical distribution

-Khalaj is spoken mainly in Markazi Province in Iran.
+Khalaj is spoken mainly in Markazi Province in Iran distributed throughout a number of villages from Qom to Ashtian and Tafresh.
 Doerfer cites the number of speakers as approximately 17,000 in 1968, and 20,000 in 1978.
-Ethnologue reports that the population of speakers grew to 42,107 by 2000.
+Ethnologue reports that the population of speakers grew to 42,107 by 2000; however, in 2018 Khalaj poet and researcher Ali Asghar Jamrasi estimated the number of speakers to be 19,000.

 Dialects

 The main dialects of Khalaj are Northern and Southern.
 Within the dialect groupings, individual villages and groupings of speakers have distinct speech patterns.

 The linguistic difference between the most distant dialects is not smaller (or even bigger) than Kazan Tatar and Bashkir or between Rumelian Turkish and Azerbaijani.